| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 DOC: EN

-In the context of the on-going negotiations under the Doha Development Agenda,
+the EU market In the context of the on-going negotiations under the Doha Development Agenda,

 and with a view to preparing the EU's initial offer to be submitted next March,